the-daniel-rothig/sbctheme/Readme.md

 5. Set the Parent of the page to "SBC Complaints"
 6. Press "Publish" in the top right (you can also press "Preview" to see what the post will look like)

+Note that updating the colours corresponding to Workflow stages in the Complaint status history requires modification of the `sbctheme.css` file in the Wordpress theme.

 How to publish determination reports
 ------------------------------------